kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    ```

 3. Create a `value-overrides.yaml` file with the following content.
 To configure your gateway with an Istio sidecar, make sure to add the `istioIntegration` section and set the `enableIstioSidecarOnGateway` option to `true`.
 You can optionally add the `global.istioSDS.enabled` option to your overrides file to automatically renew the certificate that the sidecar uses before it expires.
+Be sure to specify a valid image fields under `global.glooMtls.istioProxy.image` and `global.glooMtls.sds.image`.
+The default Istio version is 1.18.2.
    ```yaml
    global:
      istioIntegration: